Skip to main content Skip to navigation

 About Me

+Hello and welcome to my page.
 I am an Assistant Professor in International Security and the course director for MA in International Relations.
-I hold a Bachelors in Politics and Psychology from the University of Ibadan, Nigeria, a Masters in International Security from the University of Sussex, and a PhD in Politics from the University of East Anglia, Norwich.
-I have over 9 years of teaching experience at both secondary and post-secondary levels and my teaching philosophy is underpinned by the idea of NLB - Nobody Left Behind.
-In terms of teaching experience at tertiary institutional level in the UK, I was formerly an Associate Tutor in Politics and International Relations at the University of East Anglia until July 2019 where I won the Arts and Humanities Outreach and Public Engagement Prize in 2018 and was a finalist for the Arts and Humanities Teaching Prize in 2019.
-Outside of teaching and research, I am a casual boxer and a community development leader with multiple awards such as Rivers State award for excellence (2011) and the much coveted Nigerian Presidential National Youth Service Corps award (2012) in my collection.
+I hold a Bachelors in Politics and Psychology from the University of Ibadan (UI), Nigeria, a Masters in International Security from the University of Sussex, and a PhD in Politics from the University of East Anglia (UEA), Norwich.
+I have over a decade of teaching experience at both secondary and post-secondary levels and my teaching philosophy is underpinned by the notion of NLB - Nobody Left Behind.
+In terms of teaching experience at university level in the UK, I was formerly an Associate Tutor in Politics and International Relations at the University of East Anglia until July 2019 where I won the Arts and Humanities Outreach and Public Engagement Prize in 2018 and was a finalist for the Arts and Humanities Teaching Prize in 2019.
+Outside of teaching and research, I am a casual boxer and a community development leader with multiple awards including Rivers State award for excellence in March 2011 and the much coveted President's (Nigeria) National Youth Service Corps (NYSC) Award for Excellent Service to the Federal Republic in January 2012; this is the highest youth award in Nigeria.

 Teaching Responsibilities